dip-proto/fastly.js/docs/reference/vcl-statements.md

 ### declare local

 Declares a local variable with a specific type.
+Variable names must be prefixed with `var.`.
+Supported types are `STRING`, `INTEGER`, `FLOAT`, `BOOL`, `TIME`, `RTIME`, and `IP`.
+Variables start out with the type's zero value; as an extension, Fastly.JS also accepts an inline initializer.

 **Syntax:**
 ```vcl